 If you are trying to decide if kayaking is hard, try renting first.
 Renting a kayak is a great way to get familiar with the sport and the equipment.
-You can try different sizes of kayaks, different types of kayaks (read more); including hard, inflatable, sit inside, and sit on top), etc.
+In addition, you can try different sizes of kayaks, and different types of kayaks (read more), including rigid, inflatable, sit inside, sit on top), etc.

 You can see if you like an inflatable kayak or a hardshell kayak and decide which one is the best fit.
 You might find that an inflatable is easier for you because it’s wider, as an example.
-Renting a kayak is a great way to find out firsthand how difficult kayaking is.
+Renting a kayak is a great way to learn how challenging kayaking is.

 Weather conditions can make kayaking hard

-Other conditions like cold weather and rain can just make for a miserable day on the water if you are not prepared (or even if you are prepared).
-Weather conditions definitely play a factor in how easy or hard kayaking is.
+Other conditions like cold weather and rain can make for a miserable day on the water if you are not prepared, or even if you are well prepared.
+Weather conditions play a factor in how easy or hard kayaking is.

 The right equipment